 Let's break down the ins and outs of using the .22 caliber as a self-defense round.

-Many people may be asking why anyone would ever want to use the .22 LR as a self-defense round.
+Some of you may be asking why anyone would ever want to use this caliber as a self-defense round.
 There are plenty of other rounds out there that are affordable, capable, and accessible for self-defense.
-The main reason someone would choose a .22 LR is that they cannot handle the recoil from larger calibers or have the ability to hold up bigger guns like pistol caliber carbines.
-While rare, many people may not have the strength to handle even a .380 ACP.
-Concealed carriers owe it to themselves to be as well-armed as possible and to carry a caliber more substantial than .22 LR if they can, but some simply can’t.
+The main reason someone would choose it is for the low recoil.
+While rare, many people lack the strength to effectively handle even a .380 ACP.
+Concealed carriers owe it to themselves to be as well-armed as physically possible and while most are able to carry a caliber more substantial than .22 LR, some simply can’t.

-Ammunition in this caliber is super cheap, so you can get in a lot of training for very little money - which is good because you'll need to be well-skilled if you are using .22 LR for self-defense.
+Ammunition in this caliber is super cheap, so you can get in a lot of training for very little money - which is good because you'll need to be well-skilled if you're using it for self-defense.
 While you should practice proper shot placement with every caliber, with .22 LR, you already behind the power curve.

-The most significant disadvantage is going to be the rimfire system.
+The most significant disadvantage of .22LR for self-defense is the rimfire system.
 Rimfire rounds tend to be less reliable than centerfire rounds.
-A round failing to ignite can be a significant issue in an automatic handgun.
+A round failing to ignite can be a significant issue.

 The second issue that most .22 LR fails to expand when they strike a soft target and can have penetration issues.
 You’ll need premium grade ammo for defensive purposes for your .22 LR.